 You can receive emergency treatment in German hospitals even if you don’t have health insurance or present your health insurance card, but you will have to pay all costs.
 If unable to pay upfront, you will receive a bill for stay and treatment costs.
 Some smaller private hospitals and clinics don’t have emergency rooms so check in advance if you are not sure.

-Find a complete German emergency numbers for more information.
+Find a complete German emergency numbers for even more information.

 List of hospitals in Germany

 You can ask friends for recommendations or check the world hospital ranking list to find the best hospitals in Germany.
-The current highest ranking hospital in Germany is Heidelberg University Hospital, which is ranked number 22 in the world.
-Berlin’s hospitals and other main cities offer the most variety in medical services and hospital locations.
-You can search for a list of German hospitals and clinics by name, speciality or region here.
+In fact, the current highest-ranking hospital in Germany is Heidelberg University Hospital, which is ranked number 22 in the world.
+Berlin’s hospitals as well as other main cities offer the most variety in medical services and hospital locations.
+You can search for a list of German hospitals and clinics by name, specialty, or region here.